Benefits of boredom: why being bored is good for your brain

 Focus and attention is finite

-The science behind boredom
+The benefits of boredom

 Boredom is a natural state that we should embrace, not run from.
 It’s culturally labelled as a ‘bad thing’.
 And yes, in most situations calling something boring isn’t great.
-But according to researchers, letting your brain be bored sometimes can actually be really beneficial.
+But according to researchers, letting your brain be bored can actually be really beneficial.

-Sandi Mann, in her book The Science of Boredom, says boredom can be the “catalyst for creativity” and we should harness it rather than avoid it.
+Original thought Sandi Mann, in her book The Science of Boredom, says boredom can be the “catalyst for creativity” and we should harness it rather than avoid it.
 By allowing yourself time to mindless wander and meander through simple thoughts, you can spark creative and original thoughts.
 Every wondered why you always get the best ideas in the shower?
 Yep, this is why.

 Manoush Zomorodi Ted Talk on how boredom can spark creativity and new ideas